sharath-5br2r/DolphinCS-master/Readme.md

 ## DolphinCS Main
-DolphinCS Main is a fork of [DolphinCS](https://github.com/JoeysRetroHandhelds/DolphinCS) that instead syncs to pull requests.
+DolphinCS Main incorporates aspects of [DolphinCS](https://github.com/JoeysRetroHandhelds/DolphinCS) but instead syncs to pull requests.
 All branding is removed and the apk is spoofed to Game for Peace`com.tencent.tmgp.pubgmhd`  for performance.

 # DolphinCS
 DolphinCS is an unofficial fork of [Dolphin](https://github.com/dolphin-emu/dolphin), the